ki4jgt/Book-of-the-Damned/README.md

 As the body exerts force upon its surroundings, Those surroundings exert force upon the body.
 Everything your push out, you take the mirror image of into yourself.
 And, like two mirrored oscillating waves, that force reinforces other potential outcomes at their point of intersection.
 This is where all things are connected.

 As consciousness arose from evolution, the concept of consciousness was reflected into us through necessity.
 Meaning, we reached out for consciousness, and conceptually consciousness, pre-existent before it's corporeal form, reached out to us.
 And this consciousness is making its way into pets and computers by way of us.

+By this logic, the only sin, if it can be called that, is excess without purpose.
+The need to consume, without ever using or maintaining.
+Gluttony.
+Every technology (definition: innovation) you own comes at a cost to others to produce.

+Reality may switch one action for an equal other, but trading gets rid of a lesser value item, for something of more value.
+This is every trade.
+An employer desires workers more than he desires the money he's paying them.
+The workers desire the money they receive more than the time they're sacrificing to get that money.

+The time used to produce the products you consume is worth more to you than the money you give away for those products -- you're on the side of the employer.
+It is the job of the employer to get you your consumables at the lowest price possible.
+Which -- in all cases -- leads to improvishment for some employees.
+Every single employee, the complete encapsulation of Truth.
+Entire industries of slaves in other countries to support the lavish lifestyles of others.

+Though these transactions will eventually balance themselves out, there's no way of predicting the path that balancing will take.
+Disrespectful consumers leading to disgruntled employees and lower work ethic, which in turn produces inferior products?

+If, for every benefit there is a drawback, then, cutting down a tree to build a house takes a tree for housing from animals.
+It deprives us of oxygen.
+And shade.
+But the same argument could be made for the home.
+Refusing to build the home deprives us of shelter.
+It makes our wastes and consumption needs the problems of society.
+And it makes us unsafe.
+Because every benefit has a drawback and every drawback has a benefit, your hands are just as dirty as anyone else's.

+The great sin is excess without maintenance or purpose.

 # On Evolution